 - Environmental Remediation Engineer

-There were about 53,800 jobs for Environmental Engineer in 2016 (in the United States).
+In the United States, there were 53,800 jobs for Environmental Engineer in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Environmental Engineer by 2026.
 The BLS estimates 4,000 yearly job openings in this field.

 The states with the most job growth for Environmental Engineer are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Maine, Alaska, or Mississippi.
 These states have the worst job growth for this type of profession.

 Salary for an Environmental Engineer

 The typical yearly salary for Environmental Engineers is somewhere between $53,180 and $137,090.

 Environmental Engineers who work in Alaska, Louisiana, or California, make the highest salaries.

 How much do Environmental Engineers make in different U.S. states?